GabrielKP/MMB-Project/classifier-HO.md

 ### Multi Layer Networks

-Now, a 2 layer network is created.
+Now, a two layer network is created.

 Even though it seems simple, training now becomes non-trivial as it is unclear which output intermediat neurons should try to learn.
 There seem to be two approaches: